apache/accumulo-access/README.md

 # Accumulo Access Library

-Java library that provides the same functionality, semantics, and syntax as the Apache Accumulo [ColumnVisibility][1] and [VisibilityEvaluator][2] classes.
-This functionality is provided in a standalone java library that has no dependencies (for example no Hadoop, Zookeeper, Thrift, etc dependencies).
+Java library implementing the access expression [DSL][3] which can be used to determine if data is visible to an entity with a set of authorizations.
 For a conceptual overview of what an access expression is, see the [specification](SPECIFICATION.md) document.
 See the [Getting Started section](#getting-started) for an example of how to use this java library.

+This library provides the same functionality, semantics, and syntax as the Apache Accumulo [ColumnVisibility][1] and [VisibilityEvaluator][2] classes.
+This functionality is provided in a standalone java library that has no dependencies (for example no Hadoop, Zookeeper, Thrift, etc dependencies).

 ## Public API